 INTRODUCTION

-Spinal cord may be affected by various tumours, including ependymomas[1].
+The spinal cord can be affected by various tumours, including ependymomas[1].
 More frequently encountered intracranially, these are rare malignancies that arise from the cells lining the ventricles and the central canal of the spinal cord.
-The hypothesis of tumour formation anticipates these lesions may originate from the extrusion of ependymal cells before the closure of the neural tube[2].
+The current hypothesis of tumour formation is that these lesions originate from the extrusion of ependymal cells before neural tube closure[2].

-There are many histological types that differ in clinical course and modes of treatment.
+There are many histological types that differ in clinical course and mode of treatment.
 In the spinal cord, two locations of ependymomas have been described, namely intradural and extradural[3].
 Intradurally, spinal ependymomas most commonly occur as intramedullary lesions throughout the entire spinal cord and represent 40% to 60% of spinal cord tumours in adults[2].
-The intradural extramedullary location is very rare with the exception of tumours arising from the lumbosacral region, such as filum terminale, cauda equine and conus medullaris[2-4].
+The intradural extramedullary location is very rare, with the exception of tumours arising from the lumbosacral region, such as filum terminale, cauda equine and conus medullaris[2-4].
 These exhibit histological features of myxopapillary ependymomas [World Health Organization (WHO) grade I][2].
-Extradurally, the ependymomas occur in the sacrum, presacral tissues or even in subcutaneous tissues over the sacrum.
+Extradurally, ependymomas occur in the sacrum, presacral tissues or even in subcutaneous tissues over the sacrum.
 These two tumour locations lead to different management strategies.
 In both, gross-total resection is the treatment of choice when feasible[3].
-However, there is still not a standard therapeutic principle for this disease up to now[5].
+However, there is still not a standard therapeutic principle for this disease[5].
 The role of radiation therapy has not been adequately studied for either tumour location[3].

-We present a patient with a slowly growing mixopapillary ependymoma located intra- and extradurally, involving the sacrum and infiltrating the lumbar and sacral nerves.
-Treatment of such extensive extra- and intradural mixopapillary epenymoma with perisacral spreading presented a great challenge.
+We present a patient with a slowly growing myxopapillary ependymoma located intra- and extradurally, involving the sacrum and infiltrating the lumbar and sacral nerves.
+Treatment of such extensive extra- and intradural myxopapillary epenymoma with perisacral spreading presented a great challenge.

 CASE PRESENTATION